 These photographs show the crop of rocks that we ended up taking out of this particular hole… the pile of big rocks that were heavy to lift and hard to move… and the little rocks that we could take away in a wheelbarrow.
 And yes, all of these rocks came out of this one hole.

 The rock sitting on the hand truck is the first rock we winched out of the hole in these photographs.
 The bigger rock next to it was the second rock out.
-That one was almost too heavy to move on the hand truck, and when my husband was winching it out, the dead tree that the chain was around started to make ominous cracking sounds against so much weight.
+That one was almost too heavy to move on the hand truck, and when we were winching it out, the dead tree that the chain was around started to make ominous cracking sounds against so much weight.
 At one point the cracking noise became so loud, we seriously thought the tree was going to break.
 Fortunately, it did not.

 With all the rocks out of the hole, there wasn’t much soil left.
 Since this is almost always what happens, we try to dig holes months before we will actually need them.
 This gives us time to bulk up whatever soil is left with our wonderful compost.
 This particular hole needed a LOT of compost, but the soil will be ready by the time our plum tree is ready for planting.